Chance the Rapper: Activism and politics

+Chicago politics

-In November 2014, Emanuel named Bennett as Chicago's Outstanding Youth of the Year for his activism.
+In November 2014, Mayor Rahm Emanuel named Bennett as Chicago's Outstanding Youth of the Year for his activism.
 Bennett's work to support Chicago youth includes hosting Open Mike nights for Chicago-area high school students in collaboration with Chicago Public Library, which drew the attendance of fellow Chicago natives and celebrities like Hannibal Buress and Kanye West.
 In December 2015, Bennett joined with Detroit-based nonprofit group Empowerment Plan to start an initiative called Warmest Winter 2016.
 The initiative raised money to give 1,000 specially manufactured coats, which doubled as sleeping bags and shoulder bags, and were manufactured by homeless citizens of Detroit, to homeless citizens of Chicago.
 In June 2016, he hosted the Teens in the Park event, a free youth festival on Chicago's Northerly Island that drew an attendance of 3,300.

 Bennett co-created a new nonprofit called SocialWorks in September 2016, an extension of his Open Mike program which aimed to create youth programs for residents of Chicago, among other goals.
 Open Mike nights and the Warmest Winter initiative later became part of SocialWorks.

 Bennett has actively fought to combat gun violence in his hometown of Chicago and in 2014, along with his father, promoted the "#SaveChicago" campaign.
 The campaign sought to stop gun violence over Memorial Day Weekend.
 During 2014's Memorial Day weekend, Chicago went 42 straight hours without a shooting.
 Bennett met with President Obama at the White House on April 16, 2016, to discuss My Brother's Keeper Challenge, an initiative of the United States Federal Government to promote intervention by civic leaders in the lives of young men of color to address their unique challenges and to promote racial justice, with other musicians, including Alicia Keys, Busta Rhymes, Janelle Monáe, J. Cole, and others.
 Bennett started a Twitter campaign for May 23, 2016, using #May23 to stop gun violence for 42 hours.

 On March 6, 2017, after a meeting with Governor Bruce Rauner that did not go well only days before, Bennett announced his intention to donate $1,000,000 to Chicago Public Schools in order to help offset the lack of government funding provided.
 Following this, a movement arose to try and inspire Bennett to run for mayor of Chicago.
 This was backed by fellow media personalities including musician Drake.

+In July 2018, Bennett purchased the Chicago journalism website Chicagoist from WNYC.
+The website had been inactive since it was abruptly shut down by former owner Joe Ricketts in November 2017, and Bennett planned to relaunch the website later in 2018.
+Chicagoist did not relaunch in 2018 and is currently inactive, with no update since 2022.